johnmholmes/CANmINnOUT/README.md

 # CANmINnOUT

-An Arduino program to allocate all available pins as either switch input or LED output.
+An Arduino program to allocate all available device pins as either switch input or LED output.
+To this end, the number of input pins is regarded as 'm' and the number of output pins as 'n'.

 Key Features:
 - MERG CBUS interface